hamk-automation/HAMK-unlimited-2018-summer/docker.md

 User communicate with Docker daemon from Docker client via either Docker CLI (on same host as Docker daemon) or Docker API (on remote host).
 Connection from client to more than one daemon is possible.

 ### __Image Registries__
-Images can be shared and pulled from Docker Registries, which is Docker Hub by default.
+Images can be shared and download from Docker Registries, which is Docker Hub by default.
 Using other public and/or private registry is also possible.

 An image is pulled with a ```docker pull``` command or with ```docker run``` if the image is not yet existed on local machine.
 An image is pushed to the referred registry with a ```docker push``` command.